Bscheinin/School_District_Analysis/README.md

 ![Header](https://github.com/Bscheinin/School_District_Analysis/blob/main/Resources/Summary%20header.PNG)
 ![New THS Summary](https://github.com/Bscheinin/School_District_Analysis/blob/main/Resources/New%20THS%20Summary.PNG)

 School ranking within the district also changed when the ninth graders scores were excluded.
 Thomas High School moved up in the district rankings.

-Here are the original district rankings:

-Updated district rankings with the ninth grade scores from Thomas High School excluded:
+The overall 9th grade scores for the district also increased when the suspect scores were excluded from the analysis.

-Finally, the scores by school spending, school size and school type were all negatively effected when the ninth grade scores for Thomas High School were included in the analysis
+Finally, the Medium school size and Charter school type categories were all negatively effected when the ninth grade scores for Thomas High School were included in the analysis.
+The performance score by spending per child was relatively unchanged based on the small number of students that were excluded.

-Results: Using bulleted lists and images of DataFrames as support, address the following questions.

-How is the district summary affected?
-How is the school summary affected?
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type
+## Summary
-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four changes noted in the updated school district analsys after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs were:
+- Thomas High School moved up in the district rankings based on the overall percentage of passing students.
+- The performance scores for the Medium size school category increased.
+- The reading and math passing scores increased for the Charter school type.
+-